jolson88/beamdump/README.md

 # beamdump
-A tool to dump the internals of an Erlang BEAM file
+A WIP tool to dump the internals of an Erlang BEAM file.